DPS-Dev-Team/azure-content/DevCenter/dotNET/CommonTasks/team-foundation-service.md

-﻿<properties linkid="dev-net-common-tasks-publishing-with-tfs" urlDisplayName="Publishing with TFS" pageTitle="Continuous delivery with Team Foundation Service in Windows Azure" metaKeywords="" metaDescription="Learn how to configure your Team Foundation Service team projects to automatically build and deploy to Windows Azure web sites or cloud services." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="ghogen" />
+﻿<properties linkid="dev-net-common-tasks-publishing-with-tfs" urlDisplayName="Publishing with TFS" pageTitle="Continuous delivery with Team Foundation Service in Windows Azure" Title="Continuous delivery with Team Foundation Service in Windows Azure" metaKeywords="" Description="Learn how to configure your Team Foundation Service team projects to automatically build and deploy to Windows Azure web sites or cloud services." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="ghogen" />

 # Continuous delivery to Windows Azure by using Team Foundation Service